syncfusion-content/maui-docs/MAUI/Popup/popup-size.md

 ---
 layout: post
-title: Popup Size in MAUI Popup control | Syncfusion
+title: Popup Size in .NET MAUI Popup control | Syncfusion
-description: Learn here all about Popup Size support in Syncfusion MAUI Popup (SfPopup) control and more.
+description: Learn all about Popup Size support in the Syncfusion .NET MAUI Popup (SfPopup) control and more.
 platform: MAUI
 control: SfPopup
 documentation: ug